 So how do you bring your gun with you on a trip?
 Don’t have it accessible to you, or any other passenger.
 Georgia Code Section 16-12-123, section (b), explains how to avoid any trouble when traveling with your firearm.
 Your gun should be in a secure case, checked in and properly declared.
 That way, it is inaccessible to passengers, and the flight company as well as the TSA are fully aware that it is on board.

 LEGAL REPRESENTATION FOR GUN CHARGES AT THE AIRPORT

-With the freedom we enjoy in Atlanta to carry our guns with us just about wherever we go, it’s sometimes easy to forget we have them on us when we travel.
+With the freedom we enjoy to carry our guns with us just about wherever we go, it’s sometimes easy to forget we have them on us when we travel.
 Sometimes it is enough to quickly leave the security checkpoint line when a legally-carried firearm is discovered.
 Other times, however, charges will be brought against you.
 In those cases, you need help from experienced attorneys.
 The legal team at Hawkins Spizman Fortas has decades of combined experience representing clients in criminal cases.
 If you gun charges at an airport in DeKalb County have been brought against you, contact us today for a free initial consultation.